 Results 1–10 of 18 for "Review"X related to "Memory Training Unlikely to Help in..."
-Refine Your Search Refine Your Search TopicTherapy (4)Children (1)Hypnosis (1)Race (1) 2 more... [+] Trauma (1)Women & men (1)Hide detailsDocument TypeReviewXYear2011 (2)Author/ContributorStafford, Mark (2)Tasso, Anthony F. (2)Auerbach, John (1)Basseches, Harriet (1) 9 more... [+] Bishop-Towle, Wandajune (1)Corn, Andrea (1)Eisold, Barbara (1)Hall, Jane (1)Hegeman, Elizabeth (1)Hollwitz, John (1)Knoblauch, Steven (1)Rebeta, James L. (1)Rothschild, Louis (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Myth of Race (Book Review)This book looks at the lack of biological evidence for race, as well as the manifestations and impact of the concept of race in a changing culture.
+Refine Your Search Refine Your Search TopicTherapy (5)Children (2)Sexual abuse (2)Hypnosis (1)Race (1) 2 more... [+] Trauma (1)Women & men (1)Hide detailsDocument TypeReviewXYear2011 (3)Author/ContributorRothschild, Louis (2)Stafford, Mark (2)Tasso, Anthony F. (2)Auerbach, John S. (1)Basseches, Harriet (1) 9 more... [+] Bishop-Towle, Wandajune (1)Corn, Andrea (1)Eisold, Barbara (1)Hall, Jane (1)Hegeman, Elizabeth (1)Hollwitz, John (1)Knoblauch, Steven (1)Rebeta, James L. (1)Tejirian, Edward J. (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Myth of Race (Book Review)This book looks at the lack of biological evidence for race, as well as the manifestations and impact of the concept of race in a changing culture.
 Review 2.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
-Review (January 2011)3.Wounded by Reality: Understanding and Treating Adult Onset Trauma (Book Review)The book considers the uneasy relationship that has existed between psychoanalysis and catastrophic trauma, showing through gripping clinical examples and masterful explication of psychoanalytic theory, just how uneasy that relationship is, and what clinicians and theorists can do about it.Review 4.Textbook of Psychoanalysis (Book Review)This introduction and reference source is intended to be of use to anyone interested in psychoanalysis - from all levels of mental health students to experienced clinicians, it covers a broad range of up-to-date topics, including: theories of the mind; theories of psychopathology; treatment; research; and current issues.Review 5.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
-It also describes a different culture of childhood and its effects.Review 6.Psychoanalysis and Art: The Artistic Representation of the Parent/Child Relationship (Book Review)This book grew out of a conference held in Florence, which focused on parent/child relationships as rendered in art, especially art of the Renaissance.
-The pleasure in the subject matter shines through most of the papers, which are amazingly erudite and knowledgeable about the art that they attempt to analyze from a variety of psychoanalytic perspectives.Review 7.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
-The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 8.Betrayed As Boys (Book Review)With this book, Gartner establishes himself as one of the loudest, most needed and informed voices within our psychoanalytic community helping us all to learn more about, and develop the personal sensitivity and professional knowledge and skill, to be helpful to male patients betrayed as boys who are more and more approaching our consulting rooms with the hope of getting competent professional help.
-Review (January 2011)9.Group Treatment of Adolescents in Context: Outpatient, Inpatient, And School (Book Review)This book described as being down-to-earth and user friendly for both the analyst and non-analyst, acknowledges the sad reality that most outpatient treatment centers have undergone significant internal changes as financial reimbursements have superceded patient needs.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Review"X related to "Memory Training Unlikely to Help in..."
+Review (January 2011)3.Wounded by Reality: Understanding and Treating Adult Onset Trauma (Book Review)The book considers the uneasy relationship that has existed between psychoanalysis and catastrophic trauma, showing through gripping clinical examples and masterful explication of psychoanalytic theory, just how uneasy that relationship is, and what clinicians and theorists can do about it.Review 4.Predatory Priests, Silenced Victims (Book Review)This remains a worthwhile compilation on an important and difficult subject and would be worth reading by any therapist working with a victim of clerical abuse or who might contemplate doing so.Review 5.Textbook of Psychoanalysis (Book Review)This introduction and reference source is intended to be of use to anyone interested in psychoanalysis - from all levels of mental health students to experienced clinicians, it covers a broad range of up-to-date topics, including: theories of the mind; theories of psychopathology; treatment; research; and current issues.Review 6.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
+It also describes a different culture of childhood and its effects.Review 7.Psychoanalysis and Art: The Artistic Representation of the Parent/Child Relationship (Book Review)This book grew out of a conference held in Florence, which focused on parent/child relationships as rendered in art, especially art of the Renaissance.
+The pleasure in the subject matter shines through most of the papers, which are amazingly erudite and knowledgeable about the art that they attempt to analyze from a variety of psychoanalytic perspectives.Review 8.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
+The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 9.Betrayed As Boys (Book Review)With this book, Gartner establishes himself as one of the loudest, most needed and informed voices within our psychoanalytic community helping us all to learn more about, and develop the personal sensitivity and professional knowledge and skill, to be helpful to male patients betrayed as boys who are more and more approaching our consulting rooms with the hope of getting competent professional help.
+Review (January 2011)10.Group Treatment of Adolescents in Context: Outpatient, Inpatient, And School (Book Review)This book described as being down-to-earth and user friendly for both the analyst and non-analyst, acknowledges the sad reality that most outpatient treatment centers have undergone significant internal changes as financial reimbursements have superceded patient needs.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Review"X related to "Memory Training Unlikely to Help in..."